palaa159/Docs/tutorials/09_Mac_FTDI_Driver_Fix.md

 ### Step 9: edit the config data

-Add config data for the "FT X Series" key like this:
+Now add the new config data for the "FT X Series" as seen below.
+The "FT X Series" key is about 1/3 of the way through the Info.plist file and all of the keys are in alphabetical order.
+Scroll down to 'F'!

 **BEFORE**